So, we’ve been talking about this for some time, but it seems that even in 2023 – eBay account suspensions are still rampant.

 Selling off of eBay is a big no-no and will most definitely result in an account suspension.

-Additionally, you are only aloud to communicate with buyers via eBay’s messaging system.
-Sharing contact details will result in your account being restricted or suspended. eBay does this so they can look back at buyer/seller communications in case any issues arise later on.
+Additionally, you are only allowed to communicate with buyers via eBay’s messaging system.
+Sharing contact details via eBay messages will result in your account being restricted or suspended. eBay does this so they can look back at buyer/seller communications in case any issues arise later on.
+So Pro tip here, only communicate via eBay messages! eBay are quite adamant about this one.

 How to resolve off-eBay selling and contact issues – Simple.
 Don’t transact or communicate with buyers outside of eBay.